 We wanted to ensure that the content engages visitors of all ages, backgrounds, and levels of interest in music,” he explained.
 “We wanted an experience that is relevant, authentic and would appeal to an inter-generational audience.

 IME strikes a delicate balance of tradition and novelty in both form and content.
 Visitors with different levels of interest in music can explore traditional as well as non-traditional and contemporary forms of Indian music.
 Technology and interactive media support this richness and depth of content while catering to a wider variety of learning styles.

-Visitors to IME have the opportunity to interact with music that appeals to their own interests while experiencing and sharing content in intimate and communal settings.
-Layered content allows visitors to explore the museum at their own pace and dig deeper into certain areas based on their tastes, while multiple interpretive entry points appeal to guests from different backgrounds, ages and interests.
+Visitors to IME will have the opportunity to interact with music that appeals to their own interests while experiencing and sharing content in intimate and communal settings.
+Layered content allows visitors to explore the museum at their own pace and dig deeper into specific areas based on their tastes, while multiple interpretive entry points appeal to guests from different backgrounds, ages, and interests.

 But visitors shouldn’t expect to remain squarely in their comfort zones.
 IME often juxtaposes stories or musical genres that don’t appear to be connected to create new dialogues and storylines, allowing for fresh perspectives about the interconnectedness of all music.
 Visitors should expect to leave with a rich understanding and appreciation of new forms of Indian music.

-Rich content and a vibrant visitor experience are at the heart of IME.
+Rich content and a vibrant visitor experience will be at the heart of IME.
 The museum has made a great effort to revitalize the way people experience Indian museums.
-“We hope to lead with an approach that is educational and engaging while also being fun and entertaining,” Tolat said.
-“IME aims to set a new benchmark in the way museums are experienced across the Indian landscape.”